ProgramerSalar/VPN-Virtual-Private-network--/nginx.md

 ![alt text](<Screenshot 2024-07-19 143618.png>)

 ➤ Rewrite Directive - This directive needs to be in a location or server block in order to rewrite the URL.

-➤ Rewrite directive can be used to perform more granular tasks as with it you can perform more complicated URL distinctions such as:

-➤ Capture elements in the original URL

-➤ Change or add elements in the path

-➤ Syntax :
-rewrite regex URL [flag];

-➤ Rewrite directive does not send a redirect to the client in all cases.
-If the rewritten URL matches with another following directive, Nginx will rewrite the URL again.

-➤ A rewrite directive will only return an HTTP 301 or 302 status code.
-If another status code is required, a return directive is needed after the rewrite directive.

-➤ Rewrite Directive - This directive needs to be in a location or server block in order to rewrite the URL.